 A graduate of Newton Wellesley Hospital school of Nursing and Simmons College in Boston, Gretchen has worked in numerous health care settings on the Vineyard since 1986, most recently at Vineyard Nursing Association in assessment, planning, treatment and teaching of acute and chronic illness exacerbation, and at Vineyard Medical Care as an RN.
 IHC welcomed her to the team in March 2016.

 Elizabeth Jones, LPN

 Elizabeth (Lizzy to the team) received her license from Upper Cape Cod Regional Tech.
 She worked for over 15 years at Martha’s Vineyard Hospital, Windemere Nursing and Rehabilitation Center and Hope Hospice, and considers nursing a calling.
 Lizzy joined the health center clinical team in February 2014.

 Amanda joined Island Health Care in 2014, previously working at Windemere Nursing and Rehabilitation Center as a Certified Nursing Assistant.
 In addition to patient care duties at the health center, Amanda is an EMT for the Town of Edgartown.
 With deep family roots on Martha’s Vineyard, Amanda hopes to continue expanding her medical knowledge and level of care to Island patients for many years to come.

-Julia Santos, Medical Assistant & Interpreter
+Julia Santos, Referral Coordinator & Interpreter

 Julia came to the Vineyard in 2007 on a three-month vacation and never left.
 She has previously worked as a Certified Nursing Aide and became interested in medical interpreting through her church, which paid for her training and certification.
 Julia has been with Island Health Care since 2008.